Avoiding the Retirement Tax Trap

 • ISA allowance: £20,000 per person

-• Growth and income on assets held within the ISA are tax free.
+• Growth and income on assets held within the ISA are free of Capital Gains Tax and Income Tax.

 • Withdrawals are tax free and do not count as taxable income – one of the most powerful levers in retirement sequencing.